oldtowneast/dome/README.md

 ---

-Here's a **README.md** draft for your GitHub repository.
-You can modify it as needed based on your preferences.

----

 # Meme Templates Repository 🎭

 This repository contains a collection of meme templates that I've created, along with the original assets, editable GIMP (.XCF) files, and example memes generated using these templates.